SmartContractTools/SmartFast/smartfast/README.md

 ## Publications

+SmartFast holds most advantages of static analysis tools like Slither and SmartCheck.
+Also, in order to make SmartFast more functional and comprehensive, it combines some auxiliary functions of these tools.
+For instance, it can export the CFG of each functions based on Slither.
+More functions can be seen on [Slither](https://github.com/crytic/slither/wiki/Printer-documentation).
+Therefore, we appreciate these excellent functions provided by these tools.

 ### References

 - [ReJection: A AST-Based Reentrancy Vulnerability Detection Method](https://www.researchgate.net/publication/339354823_ReJection_A_AST-Based_Reentrancy_Vulnerability_Detection_Method), Rui Ma, Zefeng Jian, Guangyuan Chen, Ke Ma, Yujia Chen - CTCIS 19
 - [Slither: A Static Analysis Framework For Smart Contracts](https://arxiv.org/abs/1908.09878), Josselin Feist, Gustavo Grieco, Alex Groce - WETSEB '19
 - [ETHPLOIT: From Fuzzing to Efficient Exploit Generation against Smart Contracts](https://wcventure.github.io/FuzzingPaper/Paper/SANER20_ETHPLOIT.pdf), Qingzhao Zhang, Yizhuo Wang, Juanru Li, Siqi Ma - SANER 20